danikaze/eddt/README.md

 ## Change log

+### 0.3.0

+- Perform proper cleanup on exit
+- Added Outputter middleware `TextSpacer`
+- Fixed minor bugs introduced in 0.2.0
+- OutputRotator tunning
+- Added `isOld` and `middleware` options in `EventManager`
+- Define which events are old so they are not processed in case the app is opened in the middle of the game (avoid over queuing old events)

 ### 0.2.0

 - Refactor the process flow to work like `Game Events` > `Data management` > `Info generation` > `Output`
 - Added new events (`Scanned`, `HeatWarning`, `Bounty`, `ShipTargeted`) rotating into `events.txt`

+#### 0.2.1

+- Don't use already shutdown Journal files
+- Properly detect the Journal file even when the app is executed before the game is opened

 ### 0.1.0